10 Must-Read Books for Aspiring Real Estate Moguls

 2. Your First Year in Real Estate by Dirk Zeller

-Some real estate agents spend so much time reading and preparing to become real estate agents that they forget to take action!
-I really enjoyed Your First Year in Real Estate because it’s the perfect book for people who have already passed the preparation stage and are ready to get started.
+Some agents spend way too much time reading and getting ready to be agents that they forget to actually do something!
+Your First Year in Real Estate really clicked with me cause it’s perfect for people who are done with prep and ready to jump in.

 Link: https://www.amazon.com/Your-First-Year-Real-Estate/dp/0307453723